Chassis/Chassis/.github/ISSUE_TEMPLATE.md

 3. Are you using VirtualBox or VMWare and which version are you using?

-4. Do you have a custom yaml file?
-If so what does it contain?
-(Please paste in your customc .yaml file)
+4. Do you have a custom YAML file?
+If so, what does it contain?
+   (Please paste in your `chassis.local.yaml` file)

 5. Do you have any Chassis extensions installed?
-If so what are they?
-(Please past in your custom .yaml file)
+If so, what are they?